-The following courses are ideal for individuals that are either new to acting or new to training at the Howard Fine Acting Studio.
-Our series of Open Access Scene Study classes can be taken in any order and explore different aspects of technique, effective rehearsal and role preparation.
+The Howard Fine Acting Studio offers a range of evening and daytime programs.
+These include term-long, intensive and one-off programs, and courses that are ideal for individuals either new to acting or new to training with us.
+For those looking to train with us with we highly recommend attending one of our regular free sample classes.
+Our series of Open Access Scene Study classes (three in all) can be taken in any order and explore different aspects of technique, effective rehearsal and role preparation.

 The Howard Fine Acting Studio offers a range of comprehensive, technique-led, award-winning acting programs.
 For those interested in exploring the core acting principles of our training, we recommend investigating the following courses.